gongahkia/personal-wiki/bach1/law/law101-Contract1/README.md

 * State the conclusion that your application of the rules to the scenario facts has led to.
     * *eg.* “It is likely that the advertisement on ABC’s website is an offer.”

 > * As you deal with each successive issue in a logical sequence, you will come to several mini-conclusions before you draw your overall conclusion.
 For example, the overall legal issue may be “Is A liable to B for breach of contract?”
 But to answer this overall issue, the facts of the case may require us to consider the legal issues of (1) Was the advertisement an offer or invitation to treat?
 (2) If it was an offer, was there a valid acceptance?
-In such a case, you need to come to your mini- conclusions on Issues (1) and (2) before you can reach a conclusion on the Overall Issue.
+In such a case, you need to come to your mini-conclusions on Issues (1) and (2) before you can reach a conclusion on the Overall Issue.